Questions of the week;

 Allow 2 weeks for delivery.

-Paul is still unavailable and I have some easy ones for this week.
+Some easy ones for this week.